Driver killed in McFarland crash identified as 83-year-old Monona woman

-The woman who died after her car became submerged in water at a McFarland intersection Friday has been identified as an 83-year-old Monona woman.
+The woman who died after her car became submerged in water off a McFarland intersection Friday has been identified as an 83-year-old Monona woman.

 Betty Stenjem died from injuries sustained in the crash, according to preliminary results of an examination by the Dane County Medical Examiner's Office.